CarsonKY/PierCarson.FinalProj.May2022/README.md

 * Javascript JPG Popup Animation for the About Us section
 * Working PHP Contact Us section that sends out an email to my personal acct.

+## Required CL Features List

+* Flexbox breaking down columns from four to two to one
+* Hamburger Nav
+* A working Contact Us Form
+* Show/Hide element in the Visit Us section depending on screen size.

 ## Getting Started